 open/close all folders

-Anime and Manga
+Anime & Manga

 - Shidou Ayane of Baldr Force EXE Resolution is stated to be a lesbian in the first episode, but she's never shown to be.
 It was probably said to keep fans from shipping her with The Hero.
 Ironically, in the original H-game, she's one of the main heroines, and is indeed attracted to Toru.

 - Obsidian, a DC Comics superhero, is in the modern age written as an openly gay character despite having dated women in the past and having poor luck with them.
 He's had a lot more success after coming out, having a steady boyfriend in Damon, assistant to Kate Spencer (a.k.a.
 Manhunter).

-- Connor Hawke, something of an answer to the Nineties Anti-Hero and something of one himself, was introduced originally as a man with no interest in romantic attachment (due to his being, y'know, a Buddhist monk) in the relaunch of his title Green Arrow.
+- Connor Hawke, something of an answer to the '90s Anti-Hero and something of one himself, was introduced originally as a man with no interest in romantic attachment (due to his being, y'know, a Buddhist monk) in the relaunch of his title Green Arrow.
 The book attracted a large gay following due to his lack of obvious heterosexual romantic attachment and received praise from both gay and straight sources due to its innovative and mature characterization.
 Unfortunately, the author, Chuck Dixon, was uncomfortable with people thinking Connor was gay, and in reaction put in several random sexual moments for Connor that came out of nowhere, went nowhere, and sat bizarrely with Connor's established characterization.
 (The most inexplicable and disturbing instance of same involved Connor making out, for no obvious reason, with the woman who raped his father; this was immediately dropped and never mentioned again.)

 - The Vertigo Comics miniseries Enigma actually makes the sudden sexuality switch of its protagonist, Michael, a part of the plot—it is revealed that his lover, a sociopath, used psychic powers to alter his sexuality.
 In the end his lover feels regret and offers to turn him back, but Michael decides that he's happier as he is.

 - For years, Legion of Super-Heroes fans knew that Element Lad was gay.
 So they weren't happy when he started dating Shvaughn Erin.
 Then some of these fans started Taking Over The Asylum, and it turned out that yes, Element Lad was gay.
 But that was okay, because Shvaughn Erin was really a man!